IngridKJ/momentum_balance_inertia/README.md

 ## Utility material
 A collection of utility material is found within the [utils](./utils/) directory:
 * [anisotropy mixins](./utils/anisotropy_mixins.py) contains mixins for anisotropic stiffness tensors.
+* [boundary_condition_setups](./utils/boundary_condition_setups.py) contains a mixin that is to be deleted.
+Might be filled with other generalised setups at a later point.
 * [perturbed_geometry_mixins](./utils/perturbed_geometry_mixins.py) contains mixins for three types/configurations of perturbed geometry.
 * [stiffness tensors](./utils/stiffness_tensors.py) contains a fourth order stiffness tensor object for a transversely isotropic material.
 * [utility functions](./utils/utility_functions.py) contains mostly functions related to analytical solution expressions and fetching subdomain-related quantities (that I think are not already covered by PorePy functions, I might be mistaken)